Exponential-Family Models of Random Graphs: Inference in Finite-, Super-, and Infinite Population Scenarios: Introduction

 \subsubsection{Computational methods for ERGMs}

 We do not cover computational methods for ERGMs.
 While computational methods are important in their own right, they are separable from the theoretical issues discussed here, and discussions can be found elsewhere in the literature.
-Many computational methods for ERGMs are closely related to computational methods for discrete exponential-family models for dependent random variables, such as Ising models in physics and discrete Markov random fields in spatial statistics.
-These discrete exponential-family models for dependent random variables give rise to similar computational challenges---likelihood functions with intractable normalizing constants and posteriors with doubly intractable normalizing constants---and therefore similar solutions are applicable to many of them.
-Without providing additional details, we mention here the main classes of computational approaches that have been explored to date:\s \begin{itemize} \item Pseudo-likelihood methods \citep{StIk90,LeCrDe17} and composite-likelihood methods \citep{AsLiIhSm10,Kr17}, contrastive divergence \citep{AsLiIhSm10}, and approximations based on graph limits \citep{HeZh15}; note that methods which are not based on the likelihood function need to be used with caution, as explained in Section \ref{clarification.likelihood}. \item Stochastic approximation methods for maximum likelihood estimation \citep{Sn02,SnDu02,Jin2013p927}. \item Monte Carlo maximization methods for maximum likelihood estimation \citep{GeTh92,Ha03p,HuHa04,HuHuHa12,OkGe12,YaRiFi14,Kr17,Byetal18}. \item Bayesian Markov chain Monte Carlo methods \citep{Ko04,moller-etal-2006a,murray2006,CaFr09,Ev12,AtLaRo12,CaFr12,JiYuLi13,Liang_NC2013,WaAt13,CaMi2015,Lyne15,LiJi16,PaHa18}. \item Incomplete-data maximum likelihood and Bayesian estimation of ERGMs based on sampled data and missing data \citep{GiHa06,HaGi09,KoRoPa09,Sn10,PaRoSn13,KrMo17,karwa2017sharing}. \item To generate draws of graphs from ERGMs, Markov chain Monte Carlo \citep{Sn02,ergmtermsjss} is the workhorse approach, but perfect sampling \citep{Bu12} and non-Markov chain Monte Carlo approximate sampling approaches \citep{butts:jms:2015} have been developed more recently. \end{itemize}
+Many computational methods for ERGMs are closely related to computational methods for other discrete exponential-family models for dependent random variables, such as Ising models in physics and discrete Markov random fields in spatial statistics.
+While they differ in their particulars, such models pose similar computational challenges---particularly, likelihood functions with intractable normalizing constants and posteriors with doubly intractable normalizing constants---and therefore similar solutions are applicable to many of them.
+Without providing additional details, we mention here the main classes of computational approaches that have been explored to date:\s \begin{itemize} \item Pseudo-likelihood \citep{StIk90,LeCrDe17} and composite-likelihood methods \citep{AsLiIhSm10,Kr17}, contrastive divergence \citep{AsLiIhSm10}, and approximations based on graph limits \citep{HeZh15}; note that methods which are not based on the likelihood function need to be used with caution, as explained in Section \ref{clarification.likelihood}. \item Stochastic approximation methods for maximum likelihood estimation \citep{Sn02,SnDu02,Jin2013p927}. \item Monte Carlo maximization methods for maximum likelihood estimation \citep{GeTh92,Ha03p,HuHa04,HuHuHa12,OkGe12,YaRiFi14,Kr17,Byetal18}. \item Bayesian Markov chain Monte Carlo methods \citep{Ko04,moller-etal-2006a,murray2006,CaFr09,Ev12,AtLaRo12,CaFr12,JiYuLi13,Liang_NC2013,WaAt13,CaMi2015,Lyne15,LiJi16,PaHa18}. \item Incomplete-data maximum likelihood and Bayesian estimation of ERGMs based on sampled data and missing data \citep{GiHa06,HaGi09,KoRoPa09,Sn10,PaRoSn13,KrMo17,karwa2017sharing}. \item To generate draws of graphs from ERGMs, Markov chain Monte Carlo \citep{Sn02,ergmtermsjss} is the workhorse approach, though perfect sampling \citep{Bu12} and non-Markov chain Monte Carlo approximate sampling approaches \citep{butts:jms:2015} have also been developed. \end{itemize}